Angular-Dynamic-Hooks/Documentation/documentation/component-features.md

 }
 ```

-**Note:** You may have spotted that content children are given as `DynamicContentChild`-arrays.
-Each `DynamicContentChild` represents a found component and contains its `ComponentRef`, `HookValue` as well as another `DynamicContentChild`-array with its own content children.
+**Note:** You may have spotted that content children are given as <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L212" target="_blank">`DynamicContentChild`</a>-arrays.
+Each <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L212" target="_blank">`DynamicContentChild`</a> represents a found component and contains its `ComponentRef`, <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L119" target="_blank">`HookValue`</a> as well as another <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L212" target="_blank">`DynamicContentChild`</a>-array with its own content children.
 It is therefore a hierarchical list of all content children, not a flat one.

 ## Change detection